Professor Simon Hornblower

 - Lykophron’s Alexandra

-- Lykophron Alexandra: Greek Text, Translation and Commentary (Oxford: Oxford University Press, 2015).
+- Lykophron: Alexandra.
+Greek Text, Translation, Commentary and Introduction (Oxford: Oxford University Press, 2015).

 - Herodotus Histories Book V (Cambridge: Cambridge University Press, 2013).